rayburgemeestre/jirahours/README.md

 ## DISCLAIMER

 The code is still a bit messy, hopefully I will get around to refactoring it a little bit.

+## LICENSE

+    This Source Code Form is subject to the terms of the Mozilla Public
+    License, v.
+2.0.
+If a copy of the MPL was not distributed with this
+    file, You can obtain one at http://mozilla.org/MPL/2.0/.

+See LICENSE file for the complete text.